Skip to content

 The Radar Alloy Senate can handle medium-to-high speeds, roughly 26 mph - 30 mph, while delivering a smooth ride high on the water.
 It's .2 inches wider than a typical advanced slalom ski for improved stability but narrower than a traditional beginner ski.
 Paulownia wood stringers in the front of the ski can handle rougher water than other beginner and intermediate options, making this one of the best water skis for open water.

-This ski packages well with both the standard Vector boot and ARTP or with double Vector BOA boot depending on the skier's preference.
+This ski packages well with both the standard Vector boot and ARTP or with the double Vector boot depending on the skier's preference.
 The Vector is a great all-purpose boot, while the BOA boot features an advanced lacing system for a custom fit and Carbitex CX6 strips for handling.

 Best Crossover Waterski: Radar Lithium Senate